-CFK ACADEMY SALARY SCHEDULE 2024-2025 STARTING SALARY DETERMINATION
+CFK ACADEMY SALARY SCHEDULE 2025-2026 STARTING SALARY DETERMINATION

-New hires in 2024-2025 will receive only the salary increase for placement on the new salary schedule and are not entitled to additional movement.
+New hires in 2025-2026 will receive only the salary increase for placement on the new salary schedule and are not entitled to additional movement.
 Placement shall be based on all verified years of teaching experience.
-All years of verified traditional public school or accredited private school teaching experience (in-state or out-of-state) will be recognized by CFK for initial placement on the salary schedule.
+CFK will recognize all years of verified traditional public school or accredited private school teaching experience (state or out-of-state) for initial placement on the salary schedule.

-Initial placement will occur in the following manner: the first ten (10) years of experience will be credited by granting one full level (three increments) for each year of verified experience; each year thereafter will be credited by granting two-thirds of a level (two increments) per year of verified experience.
-Starting salary may be adjusted further, if necessary, for pay equity, market demand, or area(s) of critical need, as determined by the Academy Principal, College President, and approved by the Board of Trustees.
+Initial placement will occur in the following manner: the first ten (10) years of service experience will be credited by granting one full level (three increments) for each year of verified experience; each year thereafter will be credited by granting two thirds of a level (two increments) per year of verified experience.
+Starting salary may be adjusted further, if necessary, for pay equity, market demand, or area(s) of critical need, as determined by the Academy principal, College President, and approved by the District Board of Trustees.
 Initial placement will be in accordance with the following table: